 Recently, major leaps forward have been taken in terms of the use of mouthguards to straighten teeth quickly.
 The first attempts at creating a mouthguard were taken in the 18th-century when the practice of dentistry became a major part of the advances made in France and the rest of Europe.
 French dentists and scientists, Pierre Fauchard and Pierre Bourdet wrote a book of the techniques they intended to use as they fought to develop the art in France.
 One of the ideas and theories put forward by the authors as the move towards modern braces continued was a mouthguard designed to hold the teeth in their correct position.

-As you may expect, the major advances made in dentistry over the last few years came with the arrival of modern dentistry techniques in the 20th-century.
+As you may expect, the major advances made in dentistry over the last hundred years came with the arrival of modern dentistry and cleaner techniques in the 20th-century.
 Braces became one of the leading ways of straightening teeth with many different materials used including zinc and gold which are pliable materials when heated to low temperatures.

 The advance of modern dentistry has allowed the traditional techniques to be replaced by a series of advances including Invisalign mouthguards.
 These mouthguards are the perfect choice for those who are not affected by problems with their bite but wish to repair any issues you may have with crooked teeth.